oxsecurity/megalinter/docs/descriptors/python_pylint.md

   --spelling-dict <dict name>
                         Spelling dictionary name.
 No available dictionaries :
-                        You need to install both the python package and the system dependency for enchant to work.. (default: ) --spelling-ignore-words <comma separated words>
+                        You need to install both the python package and the system dependency for enchant to work. (default: ) --spelling-ignore-words <comma separated words>
                         List of comma separated words that should not be checked. (default: )